 4. Island View RV Resort

 Your campsite here must be reserved online and can accommodate RVs in spaces that are 8 to 13.5 meters long.
 With a privacy hedgerow between you and your neighbors, a tidy concrete pad welcomes you with the convenience of full-service power, water, and septic hookups.
-Each site has its own picnic table, fire pit, and patch of grass.
+Each site has its own picnic table and patch of grass.

-Secured entry into the campground gives way to an RV campground with amenities: Clean bathrooms, coin-operated showers, a laundromat, and small playground for young children.
+Secured entry into the campground gives way to an RV campground with amenities: Clean bathrooms, coin-operated showers, a laundromat, and a small playground for young children.
 Your pets are welcome if they remain on a leash.
-Although there are no sites for tenters, the resort rents fifth wheel trailers and modern mobile homes for travelers without their own RVs.
+Although there are no sites for tenters, the resort has a four-bedroom vacation home and a two-bedroom park model available to rent.

 Less than a minute from your campsite is one of the nicest beaches on Osoyoos Lake, where campers bring their own kayaks, paddleboards, and other gear for active pursuits on the water.
 Staff make it their priority to keep this area clean and raked at the start of each day.